ElektraInitiative/libelektra/doc/tutorials/application-integration.md

 `Key`s are either associated with entries in configuration files or used as arguments in the API to transport some information.

-Thus a key is only in-memory and does not need any of the other Elektra's objects.
+Thus a key is only in-memory and does not need any of the other Elektra objects.
 We always can create one (the tutorial will use the C-API, but it describes quite general concepts useful for other languages in the same way):